 You can have your very own virtual creative team including graphic designers, copywriters, web designers, UX designers, video editors.
 Creativity and innovation transcends all borders and there is no shortage of skilled talent in developing nations waiting to assist.
 The hardest part is narrowing down a select group of candidates.
 Good creative staff can learn the style and cultural aspects of your target market and adapt their design to suit your business.

 As your platform or service gets more users, there will inevitably be a larger number of customer enquires due to product bugs or support issues.
 This can result in severe inefficiencies.
-Outsource your frontline support and keep your team updated with detailed weekly reports while escalating important issues to your development team and put a stamp on those bugs.
+Outsource your frontline support and keep your team updated with detailed weekly reports while escalating important issues to your development team.
+Another example, if you run a food subscription website, you could potentially outsource routinely tasks like generating reports, placing purchase orders among others.

 It’s said that all things are in a state of flux.
 And this is definitely the case for digital marketing.
 Business owners know very well the ins and outs of this fast-paced consumer landscape, including Social Media marketing, Google Adwords, Affiliate marketing, Display Ads, re-marketing and more.